mcalamosca/netflix-around-the-world/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+To update the Flask build you need to move all files to flaskapi/static except for index.html which will need move to flaskapi/templates.

 ## Lint

 Run `ng lint` to lint the project.
-The build artifacts will be stored in the `dist/` directory.

 ## Original Requirements: